Keywords and Phrases

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5069427~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5069427~S5

 Mantha, Bhargav, "Waterjet based demining using acoustics with maximum-likelihood and distance-based detection techniques" (2003).
 Masters Theses.
 2358.